mor234/Automatic-3d-modeling-from-video/python_code/README.md

-# Example of usage
+# Usage of code

-This is an example of usage of the code for high qulity simulation video taken from: https://www.youtube.com/watch?v=FfCfxlllwtU&ab_channel=Helderhugo.
+This is an example of usage of the code on high qulity simulation video taken from: https://www.youtube.com/watch?v=FfCfxlllwtU&ab_channel=Helderhugo.
- The video wase downloaded and cut to be 3 minutes that showes the tower.
+ The video was downloaded and cut to be 3 minutes that showes the tower.
  It was named "video1" and place in the same directory as the python code.
 ## Changes inside the main in the code:
  - **number_of_frames_per_second** was assigned 2.5